How to tow a RIB – Part 2

 - Use at least two ratchet straps to prevent the boat moving forwards and backwards as well as up and down

-- Your trailer is correctly and securely attached to the car
+- Connect the trailer and ensure it is securely attached to the car

-- Both the hitchball and coupler are secure
+- Check both the hitchball and coupler are secure by pulling it upwards

-- The emergency break away cable is attached to the tow vehicle.
+- The emergency break away cable must be attached to the tow vehicle

 - Note – if the police stop you when you do not have the break away cable attached you are likely to receive 4 points on your license